Australian Workplace Culture

-Australia offers a unique experience in its workplace that can often catch recently employed migrant workers off guard.
 But fear not!
-By nature, the Australian workplace is a relaxed and friendly place, and once you understand how your co-workers interact, you’ll be well on your way to becoming a fully-fledged member of its community.
+By nature, the Australian workplace is a relaxed and friendly place.
+When you understand how your co-workers interact, you’ll be well on your way to becoming a fully-fledged member of the team.

 Australian workplace culture: What can I expect?

-Whether it be something as simple as getting a co-worker a coffee or helping to ease a problematic part of their workload, your co-workers will recognise your friendliness and team spirit and welcome you into the group.
+For example, it may be something as simple as getting a co-worker a coffee or helping them with their workload.
+Your co-workers will recognise your friendliness and team spirit.
+As a result, they will welcome you into the group.

 Australian workplace culture: What did you say?

-While the spoken language of Australia is English, there is an undeniable difference between the language spoken here and in the halls of Buckingham Palace.
+The spoken language of Australia is English.
+However, there is an undeniable difference between the language spoken here and in the halls of Buckingham Palace!

 Australian workplace culture: What should I say?

-As with all workplaces, while there are certain things that you definitely should do, there are equally others that are best avoided.
+As with all workplaces, there are things you certainly should do.
+On the other hand, there are equally others that are best avoided.

-Poor hygiene is definitely one of these.
+For instance, poor hygiene is definitely one of these.
 As spacious as the typical work environment usually is, no one enjoys sharing the space with someone whose hygiene is substandard.
-Deodorant is an absolute must, especially during the summer, where high temperatures can create an uncomfortable environment if a member of staff neglects to prepare against it.
+In other words, deodorant is an absolute must if you want to be part of the Australian workplace culture!

-– Teamwork – Australians love to help each other out, if you can demonstrate an ability to do this you will be far better appreciated.
+– Teamwork.
+Australians love to help each other out.
+For example, if you demonstrate an ability to help your colleagues, you will be appreciated.

-– Good customer service – next to productivity, personality is king in the Australian workplace.
-Offering your service with a smile will make you a valued employee.
+– Good customer service.
+In addition to productivity, personality is king in the Australian workplace.
+Above all, offering your service with a smile will make you a valued employee.

-– A well-rounded, professional employee – to gain and retain a job in Australia, you must satisfy two interlocking criteria.
-For the first, a good work ethic and dedication to your role, while in the second you must let your personality show, being friendly to all around you.
+– Professionalism.
+To clarify, to gain and retain a job in Australia, you must satisfy two interlocking criteria.
+Firstly, a good work ethic and dedication to your role.
+Secondly, you must let your personality show, being friendly to all around you.
 Accomplishing these two will solidify your status as an ideal worker.

-An open and friendly personality will help you immensely in the Australian workplace, alongside good hygiene and manners to match.
+An open and friendly personality will help you immensely in the Australian workplace.
+Moreover, good hygiene and manners are essential.

-If you have any questions about fitting into the work environment, please get in touch so I can help you.
+If you have any questions about fitting into the work environment, please get in touch so we can help you.

 I wish you all the best in your job search!